smuiznieks/news/README.md

 # Time Magazine - Brought to you by Cheerio

+Are you a Time Magazine fanatic?
+Good, you've come to the right place.

-Keep track of the articles you read with this Express app powered by Cheerio web scraper.
+Forget about Apple news!
+Keep track of your favorite Time articles with this Cheerio web scraping app powered by Express and mongoDB.
+Save your thoughts with our handy notes feature.
 [Check it out]().

 ## Getting Started